-The answer is both yes and no. Dogs tolerate a little cold but too much of it can be life-threatening.
-A study about dogs showed that there’s a heat maintenance system found on a canine’s foot.
-That’s all thanks to the networks of veins and arteries that activate as a heater.
+The answer is both yes and no. Dogs can handle some cold weather, but too much can be dangerous.
+A study revealed that dogs have a heat maintenance system in their feet, thanks to the veins and arteries that function as a heater.

-Also, Dr. Hiroyoshi Ninomiya from Tokyo tested if a dog’s paw withstands the -35 ͦ Celsius as claimed by a 1972 study.
-Afterward, he concluded its positive results and yet stated that not all breeds may adapt to the cold, but not all of them.
+In addition, Dr. Hiroyoshi Ninomiya from Tokyo tested whether a dog’s paws could withstand the -35 ͦ Celsius temperature claimed by a 1972 study.
+He found that some breeds can adapt to the cold, but not all of them.

 Signs That Your Dog Feels Cold On Their Paws